Open archaeology, open source?

 Figure 4: Box plot showing use of GitHub collaboration features in open archaeology repositories

-GitHub also facilitates collaboration on broader project management tasks, primarily through its issues feature.3 Unless a repository’s maintainer specifically configures it otherwise, any user can create an issue attached to another user’s repository, or comment on an existing issue.
+GitHub also facilitates collaboration on broader project management tasks, primarily through its issues feature.10 Unless a repository’s maintainer specifically configures it otherwise, any user can create an issue attached to another user’s repository, or comment on an existing issue.
 Issues are typically used to log and track bug reports, feature requests, and other comments and suggestions from the project’s user base.
 GitHub’s pull request feature is also implemented via this system – a pull request is a special type of issue.
 According to the data we collected from the GitHub API, these features are not widely used by open-archaeo projects (Figure 4).
 Only 46% of repositories have been forked at least once and only 38% of repositories make use of issues/pull requests.
 Those repositories that do use issues do not not use them very extensively; 33% have only one issue and 85% have ten or less.

 Another way GitHub users can engage with repositories and other users is with social media-like features such as starring a repository, commenting on an existing issue, or following a user.
-These actions populate a timeline of through which users can see recent activity and discover new projects related to those they have interacted with in the past.4 While not as a direct a contribution as pull requests or issues, these features can facilitate the formation and maintenance of collaborative networks, in the same way that other social media platforms serve other professional networks.
+These actions populate a timeline of through which users can see recent activity and discover new projects related to those they have interacted with in the past.11 While not as a direct a contribution as pull requests or issues, these features can facilitate the formation and maintenance of collaborative networks, in the same way that other social media platforms serve other professional networks.
 These features are used more widely than forks, issues and pull requests (Figure 4): 83% of repositories have at least one star and, in those repositories that use issues, 33% of them has received at least one additional comment.

 Figure 5: Distribution of contributions in multi-contributor open archaeology repositories

 Perhaps unsurprisingly, given the low uptake of GitHub’s collaborative features, 62% of open-archaeo repositories only contain commits from a single user.
 Even in the minority of projects that have more than one contributor, work (as measured by number of recorded commits) is distributed highly unevenly (Figure 5).
 The lead maintainer almost always does the lion share of the work: they are responsible for more than half of commits in 88% of projects and more than three-quarters in 61%.
 This may be attributed to the steep learning curve commonly attributed to working with git.
 While git can be a great way to track changes and manage distributed contributions to a common code base, it can also be unwieldy in situations when multiple users (especially those with less experience using git for collaborative purposes) are expected to contribute within short spans of time.
-This meshes with our prior observations that projects which tend to exhibiting higher commit rates have less contributors.
-Additionally, our analyses neglects to account for contributions that are not tracked via git or GitHub.
+This corresponds with our prior observations that projects exhibiting higher commit rates have less contributors.
+Additionally, our analyses neglect to account for contributions that are not tracked via git or GitHub.
 Those who do not code may provide creative guidance or feedback during in-person meetings, via email, or using alternative online messaging or social media platforms.
 A more focused qualitative assessment of these non-coding and supportive work practices would shed more light on the totality of effort that goes into producing and maintaining open source projects.

 The prototypical open source project comprises a core group of developers (often a single maintainer) that regularly commit new code, a wider network of collaborators that contribute through forks and pull requests, plus an active user base that create and comment on issues, who have indicated their support for the project by starring its repository.
 It is unclear whether archaeological software developers actually aim to operate following this model, or whether it is even suitable for supporting what open science aims to achieve.
 However it is clear that only a small number of open-archaeo projects operate according to this model.
 The majority of projects are in fact short-lived, with few contributors and a small number of commits.
 Use of GitHub’s collaboration features is also generally low (Figure 4), although the data also shows a divergence between the uptake of features that facilitate direct code contributions (forks, issues, pull requests), which have markedly zero-skewed distributions, versus more indirect, social media-like features (comments, stars), which are moderately well-used.
-We hypothesise that this shows a preference for passive/reactive rather than active/proactive engagement with others work – a point we will return to in the conclusion.

 6 An emerging community of practice?